 When drafting the agreement, judges primarily focus on the best interests of the child, but also consider the fairness of the arrangement.
 Modifying a parenting plan can only be done by court order and requires a showing of a significant change in circumstances.

-Contact a League City Parenting Plan Attorney Today
+Contact a League City Parenting Plan Lawyer Today

-If you are considering a divorce, it is important to obtain the advice of an experienced family law attorney who can help couples work out a parenting plan that satisfies both parties and gives them the most control over the terms of the agreement.
-If you live in League City, please contact one of the dedicated parenting plan attorneys at the law firm of Conner & Lindamood, P.C. by calling 281-942-6475 or completing a standard contact form.
+If you are considering a divorce, it is important to obtain the advice of an experienced family law lawyer who can help couples work out a parenting plan that satisfies both parties and gives them the most control over the terms of the agreement.
+If you live in League City, please contact one of the dedicated parenting plan lawyers at the law firm of Lindamood & Robinson, P.C. by calling 281-942-6475 or completing a standard contact form.
 We also serve clients across southeast Texas, including Galveston, Harris, and Houston Counties.